inbrainai/inBrainSurveys_SDK/README.md

 pod install
 ```

+# Usage
+Once *pod install* command is complete, from now on open .xcworkspace file for your project.

+Add **import InBrainSurveys_SDK_Swift** to begin using SDK in your code

 ### Manual
 Drag and drop the **InBrainSurveys_SDK_Swift.xcframework** file into the same folder level as your *[AppName].xcodeproj* or *[AppName].xworkspace* file.